qmlbook/qmlbook/en/ch02/index.rst

 .. hint::

     A typical Qt Quick application is made out of a runtime as well as either native plug-ins or native code which launches the runtime code.
-For the beginning we will not cover the native side of development and focus only of the runtime aspects of Qt5.
+For the beginning we will not cover the native side of development and focus only of the runtime aspects of Qt 5.

 .. todo:: can native plug-ins launch the runtime code?